amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 # Creating a new Component with Angular CLI

 Let's create a new component to display the tasks.
-We can easily created by typing:
+We can easily create by typing:

 ```bash
 ng generate component todo